Abstract:

 The existing solution: Unit Testing

-Unit Testing (wikipedia) was invented specifically in order to achieve defect localization.
+Unit Testing (W) was invented specifically in order to achieve defect localization.
 It takes an extremely drastic approach: if the use of collaborators introduces uncertainties, one way to eliminate those uncertainties is to eliminate the collaborators.
 Thus, Unit Testing aims to test each component in strict isolation.
 Hence, its name.

 To achieve this remarkably ambitious goal, Unit Testing refrains from supplying the component under test with the actual collaborators that it would normally receive in a production environment; instead, it supplies the component under test with specially crafted substitutes of its collaborators, otherwise known as test doubles.
 There exist a few different kinds of substitutes, but by far the most widely used kind is Mocks.